- About Us

 - New York

-Andrew Chesley is an associate at Kaplan Hecker & Fink LLP.
+Andrew Chesley is a senior associate at Kaplan Hecker & Fink LLP.

 Andrew joined the firm from Boies Schiller Flexner LLP, where he gained substantial experience in complex commercial litigation, multinational anti-corruption and anti-money laundering litigation against and on behalf of foreign sovereigns, employment discrimination investigations and litigation, and white-collar investigations and defense.
 Before joining the firm, Andrew also clerked for the Honorable Robert E. Bacharach of the U.S. Court of Appeals for the Tenth Circuit.
 Andrew’s writing has appeared in Law360 and the Columbia Law Review.